wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-minesweeper.markdown

 be freed by the application, instead of deallocating the storage and insert it into the free list, MineSweeper moves the object pointer into a quarantine list, hence preventing the object from being reallocated on another request.
-Periodically, MineSweeper scans the address space of the application, treating every aligned 8-byte value as a pointer, and deallocates those in the quarantine list whose has not occurred during the scan.
+Periodically, MineSweeper scans the address space of the application, treating every aligned 8-byte value as a pointer, and deallocates those in the quarantine list whose value has not occurred during the scan.
 Note that this approach will incur both false positives and false negatives.
 False positives is a result of treating every value as a pointer.
 It might therefore be possible that some patterns or integer values coincide with pointer values in the quarantine list.
 On the other hand, false negatives can arise if actual pointer values